uhwgmxorg/ComMonitor/README.md

 ![img](https://github.com/uhwgmxorg/ComMonitor/blob/master/Doc/4.png)

-Each MDI window has its own message list with a Focus message.
-It is the message with the top item of the tab control:
+Each MDI window has its own message list with a Focus Message.
+The Focus Message is the message of the top item of the tab control, it is sent when pressing the Focus Message Sent ToolBar button.:

 ![img](https://github.com/uhwgmxorg/ComMonitor/blob/master/Doc/7.png)

-Message names can be changed by double clicking on the tab control:
+Message names can be changed by double clicking on the tab control item:

 ![img](https://github.com/uhwgmxorg/ComMonitor/blob/master/Doc/6.png)